Suor/Suor.github.io/source/_posts/2013-10-08-abstracting-control-flow.markdown

  <!--more-->

 In conventional code, where nobody plays too smart, control structures do control flow.
-Sometimes they don't do that well and then we through in our own.
+Sometimes they don't do that well and then we throw in our own.
 That is simple in Lisp, Ruby or Perl, but is also possible in a way in any language featuring higher order functions.

 ## Abstractions